 Omar Abu Layla is the executive director of Deir Ezzor 24 and an expert on security and governance in northeast Syria.
-Abu Layla is studying for a masters degree in Public Policy at Princeton University.
+Abu Layla obtained a master's degree in public policy from Princeton University.
 He can be found on Twitter at @OALD24.

 The Syrian governorate of Deir Ezzor is currently a heavily militarized area, where militias and armed forces patrol and pursue their varied interests at the expense of local civilians.